natcap/invest.users-guide/source/blue_carbon.rst

  * **Analysis End Year**: The date of the final year of the analysis.
 The model can calculate carbon accumulation and loss beyond the year of the latest LULC input map.
 This functionality can be useful when future LULC maps do not exist or for estimating the market or social cost of carbon to a later date.

  * **Soil Disturbance CSV**: A table indicating the percentage of carbon loss in the soil pool by vegetation type.
-The model will select the appropriate percentage value based on the disturbance rating (low, medium, high) indicated in transition matrix table input.
+The model will select the appropriate percentage value based on the disturbance level (low, medium, high) indicated in transition matrix table input.
 Do not change any of the column headings in this table.

  * **Biomass Disturbance CSV**: A table indicating the percentage of carbon loss in the biomass pools by vegetation type.
-The model will select the appropriate percentage value based on the disturbance rating (low, medium, high) indicated in transition matrix table input.
+The model will select the appropriate percentage value based on the disturbance level (low, medium, high) indicated in transition matrix table input.
 Do not change any of the column headings in this table.

  * **Carbon Pools CSV:** A table of LULC classes, containing data on carbon in metric tons per hectacre \( t ha\ :sup:`-1`\) stored in each of the four fundamental pools for each LULC class.
 Carbon storage data can be collected from field estimates from local plot studies, extracted from meta-analyses on specific habitat types or regions, or found in general published tables (e.g., IPCC, see Appendix).
 If information on some carbon pools is not available, pools can be estimated from other pools, or omitted by leaving all values for the pool equal to 0.
 For vegetation types that accumulates carbon in biomass and soil, the last two columns indicate the accumulation rates in tons of CO\ :sub:`2` e/ha/yr.
 Do not change any of the column headings in this table.